-Stephanie was born and raised in Narberth, Pennsylvania about 20 minutes west of Philadelphia.
-She grew up camping, fishing and hiking with her family.
-She attended Delaware Valley College in Doylestown, PA where she studied Wildlife Conservation and Management and obtained her Bachelors of Science in Animal Biotechnology and Conservation.
-In May 2010, she obtained an internship with Little St. Simons Island conducting breeding monitoring of the American Oystercatcher.
+Stephanie was born and raised in Narberth, Pennsylvania.
+Her love of the outdoors began at a young age when she enjoyed camping, fishing and hiking with her family.
+She attended the Delaware Valley University in Doylestown, PA, where she studied wildlife Conservation and Management and obtained her Bachelor of Science degree in Animal Biotechnology and Conservation.
+In May 2010, she began an internship with Little St. Simons Island conducting breeding monitoring of the American Oystercatcher.
 This position evolved into the Ecological Management Technician at LSSI, and she fell in love with coastal Georgia.
-In January 2014, Stephanie began her current position as Cannon’s Point Preserve Manager with the St. Simons Land Trust.
+In January 2014, Stephanie began her current position as Preserve Manager at Cannon’s Point Preserve with the St. Simons Land Trust.
 Her responsibilities include overseeing a wide array of scientific research projects, natural and cultural resource management, and community education.
 Stephanie works alongside numerous private and public partners who assist with making the Preserve a model for conservation and a platform for education through the ecological management plan and the practices that take place on site.
 Stephanie sits on the board of another local nonprofit, Coastal WildScapes, and volunteers with the SSI Sea Turtle Project as part of the Georgia Sea Turtle Cooperative.